flipperdevices/flipperzero-firmware/documentation/file_formats/SubGhzFileFormats.md

 ### RAW Files

-RAW  `.sub` files contain raw data, that are not processed through protocol-specific decoding.
-They are useful for testing purposes, or for sending data that is not supported by any known protocol.
+RAW  `.sub` files contain raw signal data that is not processed through protocol-specific decoding.
+These files are useful for testing purposes, or for sending data that is not supported by any known protocol.

 For RAW files, 2 fields are requied:
  * `Protocol`, must be `RAW`;